How to add a signature in Exchange 2019

 Exchange 2019 has no WYSIWYG editor.
 This means you need HTML knowledge to create anything other than a plain text signature.

 HTML images must be hosted on an external website.
 Images can’t be embedded into a signature design.

 Signature can’t be seen in the Sent Items folder.
 Exchange signatures are added at the server level, so after an email is sent.

 If certain contact fields are not populated in Active Directory, blank spaces will appear in a signature.

 Signatures are attached to the bottom of an email conversation, causing them to stack.
 You can implement a workaround, but you can’t add Exchange signatures under replies or forwarded email.

 Using an Exclaimer email signature solution

-- Control all Exchange email signatures via a web browser with nothing to install or download.
+Control all Exchange email signatures via a web browser.

-- Use Azure AD data to give different email signatures to different departments, depending on the job role.
+Use Azure AD data to give different email signatures to various departments with no blank contact fields.